 - bushfire risk management

-- public electricity safety awareness
+- public electricity safety awareness, or

-- safety and reliability of the network, or
+- safety and reliability of the network.

-- customer installation safety.

-2.2.1 Specific auditor expertise
+1.3 Specific auditor expertise

 Each ENSMS audit may require specific expertise, dependent on the scope, eg, an audit of bushfire risk management will require expertise in asset management and vegetation management in relation to bushfire risk.
 IPART will identify the particular expertise that nominated auditors will be required to demonstrate in order to undertake an audit of particular scope.